 Exercise: It is fine to start gentle physical activity in the second week after surgery.
 This includes walking and stretching.
 Heavier activities such as jogging, aerobics classes, contact sports and upper body weights should be avoided for one month.

 Massage: It is common to undergo massage exercises after having breast augmentation to minimize the risk of hardening or capsular contracture.
-Dr. Brown will advise women who have undergone BA with smooth surface implants to start massaging within the first week after surgery.
+Dr. Brown and Dr. Somogyi will advise women who have undergone BA with smooth surface implants to start massaging within the first week after surgery.
 When textured surface implants are used, routine massage exercises are not performed.

 Although there will be some initial swelling, the new, enhanced shape to your body will be evident immediately after surgery.
 Like many of our patients who have breast augmentation, you may feel a boost in self-confidence and find it easier to wear certain clothing styles.
-In the following months, you will be asked to return for periodic check-ups, so that Dr. Brown can assess your long-term results and address any questions that you may have.
+In the following months, you will be asked to return for periodic check-ups, so that we can assess your long-term results and address any questions that you may have.